 - There is no need to make a list beforehand.
 Although most of us love lists, don’t we?

 Leave a comment below to sign-up.
 You can list the books you intend to read if you’ve already decided.
 For those with blogs: write a post on your blog about the challenge (with or without your list) and link to this post.

 Reviews and Completion of Challenge

-Reviews of books read are not required but are encouraged especially for those with blogs.
-Please share your reviews with the rest of community the on Reviews Page.
+Reviews of books read are not required but are encouraged, especially for those with blogs.
+Please link your reviews to this post.
 If you do not have a blog and would like to guest review on this blog, then please feel free to contact me.
-Likewise, completion posts are encouraged and you can share those on the Completion Page.

 On Books and Reading Lists

 Some classic African literature can be hard to find.
 Please check your libraries and use inter-library loans if you have access to such services.
-You will be able to do this challenge with the books currently available on the market.
 I will publish lists of reading materials under various themes until I tire of the process.
 Please contact me at kinnareadsATgmailDOTcom if you need any help.

 You can subscribe to this blog (see top of the right sidebar) to stay updated on this challenge.
 That’s it.
 Let’s enjoy reading for the 2016 Africa Reading Challenge.